Amir-Nuredin/Amir-Nuredin/README.md

-I am currently a student studying cybersecurity at Metropolitan State University.
+I am currently a student studying cybersecurity at Metropolitan State University, Dedicated to learning and improving my security skills.

 ## Objective